ivstiv/virtualizor-docker/README.md

 PUID=1000                    # User ID
 PGID=1000                    # Group ID
-EMAIL=your@email.here        # Emails will be sent from this email PANEL_DIR=/opt/virtualizor   # Direcotry containing all of the panel's files
+EMAIL=your@email.here        # Emails will be sent from this email PANEL_DIR=/opt/virtualizor   # Directory containing all of the panel's files
 ```

 ## Installation